yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 ## 4. UAV Object Tracking
 Kalman filters are used to track the positions and velocities of objects of interest, such as other vehicles, pedestrians, or stationary obstacles.
 By fusing data from different sensors, such as cameras, the filter estimates the object's state with high accuracy, even in the presence of sensor noise or measurement uncertainties.
 This tracking information is crucial for collision avoidance as it allows the drone to perceive the current and future positions of objects in its environment.

+In this scenario, we do not want to track the drone but instead people or animals approaching the drone's landing position.
+This is important because these moving objects can potentially collide with the drone or the package it is carrying as shown below.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/227095956-3c4415f1-d365-4899-ba95-85255d433a47.gif"/>
 </p>

-Using YOLOv8, we will get the bounding box of the region of interest and concecutively its center.
+Using ```YOLOv8```, we will get the bounding box of the region of interest and consecutively its **center**.
 We will used the centers as GPS Measurements that we had in the simulation before.
-We will still use the Process Model we designed and update our estimates based on the center of the bounding boxes.
+We will still use the same Process Model we designed and update our estimates based on the center of the bounding boxes.

 ```python
   # Process the frame to get bounding box centers